Two free tools to format SQL queries

 30 Sep 2020 #sql #productivity #showdevDo you need to format your SQL queries?
 Are you doing it by hand?
 Stop!
 There is a better way!

-Instead of formatting SQL queries to follow code conventions by hand, you can use online tools or extensions inside Visual Studio, SQL Server Management Studio or any other text editor.
+Instead of formatting SQL queries to follow code conventions by hand, we can use online tools or extensions inside Visual Studio, SQL Server Management Studio, or any other text editor.

 These are two free tools to format SQL queries and store procedures.
 Inside Notepad++, use Poor Man’s T-SQL Formatter.
 And, ApexSQL Refactor for Visual Studio and SQL Server Management Studio.